- What can I expect on the first visit?

 What do I need to bring to the first appointment?

 Bring a filled out copy of the Client Registration & Assessment form, unless you plan on emailing or faxing this to me prior to your appointment.
-If you prefer, you can also arrive 15 minutes early to complete this form, which will be available on a clipboard outside my office.
 I recommend you also sign this Release of Information so that I may collaborate with your doctor and/or other health providers to ensure you receive optimal care.
 If you are planning to use health insurance, please bring a copy of your health insurance card and ID, such as a driver’s license.

 What are your nutrition specialties?